30 mins to 1 hour

-Sophie Grigson shows you how to make strawberry jam in our step-by-step video recipe.
+Sophie Grigson shows you how to make strawberry jam in this step-by-step recipe.
 Perfect for slathering on a Victoria sponge.

 The day before you wish to make the jam, hull and halve the strawberries.
 Check for soft spots (which must be removed) and discard any berries with bruises or that are overripe.